morganthomas/winning-arguments/winning-arguments.md

 **Other theories of truth**

 I have so far described one systematic theory of the meaning of "true:" namely, Horwichian minimalism.
 How does Horwichian minimalism compare to other theories of truth?
-I will compare it to (a) a generic postmodern theory of truth, and (b) a generic pluralist theory of truth, a la Michael P. Lynch.
+I will compare it to (a) a generic postmodern theory of truth, and (b) a generic pluralist theory of truth, a la Michael P. Lynch (in a very high level sense -- I am not attempting to represent Lynch's views in any depth at all).

 Our generic postmodern theory of truth runs as follows: "truth is relative."
 Truth is relative to a context, an observer, a point of view.
 Thus there are many different truths, none absolute.